-The People’s Bank of China (PBOC) has just released its latest policy outline for development of the Chinese fintech sector.
+The People’s Bank of China (PBOC) released its latest policy outline for development of the Chinese fintech sector in August 2019.

 PBOC’s “Fintech Development Plan (2019 – 2021)” (金融科技（FinTech）发展规划（2019-2021年）) outlines “guidance ideology, basic principles, development targets, key missions and guarantee mechanisms” for fintech work over the upcoming three years.

 The Plan proposes that by 2021 China establish and improve the “four beams and eight pillars” for China’s fintech development, which includes:

 - Achieving in-depth integration and coordinated development of finance and technology;

 - Markedly strengthening the level of satisfaction of the public with regard to digitised, internet, smart financial products and services;

 - Driving China’s fintech development to be at the international forefront;

 - Achieving advanced controllability of fintech applications, steady strengthening of financial services capability, markedly increasing financial risk control levels, continuing to raise financial regulatory efficiency, and continually improving fintech support.

 The Plan also outlines key missions in six areas: